 10 Reasons to Get a Mammogram Now

-You’ve heard it before and will likely hear it again: when it comes to breast cancer prevention tips, early detection from mammograms saves lives.
+You’ve heard it before and will likely hear it again: when it comes to breast cancer prevention tips, early detection from mammograms can save lives.
 Here's why a mammogram appointment is too important to put off.

 Book Your 3D Mammogram Today

 For more information and

 - Mammography has helped reduce breast cancer-related deaths in the U.S. by 30% since 1990.

-- Finding early-stage breast cancer allows more treatment options and a better opportunity for long term survival.
-Early detection allows for much less aggressive treatment and can often be easily completed as an outpatient.
+- Finding early-stage breast cancer allows more treatment options and a better opportunity for long-term survival.